w3c/cogai/demos/README.md

 A suite of demos exploring different kinds of reasoning, e.g. inductive, abductive, causal, reasoning from multiple perspectives, and so forth.

+### Feelings and Emotions

+One or more demos that explore how feelings can be processed via a feed forward network that models fast and instinctive emotional classifications involving the limbic system, and how these interact with thought using the separate cortico basal-ganglia circuit.

 ### Social Interaction and Theory of Mind

 A multi-agent demo that explores how agents can represent and reason with models of themselves and other agents.

-### Feelings and Emotions

-One or more demos that explore how feelings can be processed via a feed forward network that models fast and instinctive emotional classifications and how these interact with thought using the separate cortico basal-ganglia circuit.

 ### Using Natural Language to Teach Everyday skills